 Writing a research proposal is a very daunting task.
 Before we begin to discuss the nuts and bolts of how to write a research proposal, we need to understand what it is and what it is not.
 Developing this understanding now will make the process of writing your research proposal a whole lot easier.Read Article

-How to Write a Research Proposal – Part Two
+How to Write a Proposal for a Research Paper

 The Anatomy of a Research Proposal

 The first part of this article dealt with writing a research proposal, explaining what it is and what it isn't.
 We will now focus on the anatomy of research proposals.
 Before beginning, it is important to stress there is no one correct way to write a research proposal.
 Like all writing, it is dependent upon context.
 A research proposal titled Genetic Mutations in the Metamorphic Development of Arboreal Parasites in Upper Mozambique is going to be organized much differently than one titled William Blake and the Origins of the Graphic Novel.
 The discipline you are writing for is going to help determine what needs to be included.
 Thus, the best approach is to get in touch with the person or organization that will be reading your work and ask them about what their expectations are in terms of format and which specific elements need to be included.
 That being said, there are some elements common to all research proposals.

 All research seeks to solve a problem or answer a question.
 A research proposal should contain a clear and concise description of the problem or question.
 Within this description, you will need to define what your proposal is about, which specific issues you will address, and the significance of your work.
 Another way of ensuring these criteria are met is to make sure you answer these questions:

 What question(s) does it seek to answer?